8ta4/config/README.md

 1. Unplug the ethernet cable from your Raspberry Pi 5 16GB

+1. Install the Broadlink app on your iPhone

 1. Connect the Broadlink RM4 Mini to your Wi-Fi network using the Broadlink app

 1. Enable SSH on your Home Assistant